rsheikhpour/SDAFS/README.md

 # SDAFS
-The MATLAB codes for the semi-supervised feature selection method proposed in the paper "A Graph Laplacian-based Sparse Feature Selection Method using Semi-supervised Discriminant Analysis, 2023.
+The MATLAB codes for the semi-supervised feature selection method proposed in the paper "A Hypergraph-based Semi-supervised Discriminant Analysis method for Feature Selection, 2024.